jsiembida/solvrle/README.md

 ## Wordler

-is a multi language Wordle solver with a web based GUI.
+is a multi language wordle solver with a web based GUI.

 - It is language agnostic, can handle LTR and RTL dictionaries with words of any lengths (not just 5 letters).